At some point or another, you’ve probably asked yourself, “how much money should I have saved by 40?”

 It’s a valid question that can be daunting to think about.
 The good news is you’re probably already saving money for retirement.
 The bad news is, you might not be saving enough money to retire when you want.

-There are different ways to save for retirement.
-The sooner, the better—so it can start adding up.
-And that’s exactly what people in their 20s and 30s have been doing.
+There are different ways to save money for retirement.
+The sooner, the better—so that it can start adding up.
+And that’s exactly what an increasing number of people in their 20s and 30s have been doing.

 How Much Should I Have Saved by 40?

 A general rule of thumb is to have the equivalent of your annual salary saved by the time you’re 30.
 By your 40s, many financial advisors recommend having two to three times your annual salary saved in retirement money.

 In your 50s, conventional wisdom holds that you should have six times your annual salary in your retirement savings by the end of the decade.

 How Can I Get My Retirement Money On Track?

 If you feel you don’t have enough money saved yet, it’s never too late to get back on track.
 As you reach your 40s, it’s likely that your income increases, but so do the obligations tied to your money.

 You might be saving money for your kids’ college; you probably have mortgage payments and existing debt; you may even be taking care of aging parents.
 It’s a lot of financial multi-tasking and you have to prioritize.

 The key is to establish money goals and create a budget.
 Tracking your income and spending can help you figure out how much money you need to save for each goal and what kind of investments or savings make sense to achieve your goals.